pub struct Uart { /* private fields */ }Expand description

 XON is sent when the input queue is ready for more data.
 You can also

-manually send these control characters by calling send_stop
+manually send these control characters by calling send_stop and

 By default, software flow control is disabled.